CynthiaMKroeger/nonparametric/README.md

 -   .csv file of the data collected
 -   .R file with the search strategy, semi-automated data extraction, and figure generation code
 -   .txt file with licensing information

-A .pdf file of the associated presentation (e.g., poster) will be added following the embargo lift date for the conference, on November 13, 2018
+-   .pdf file of poster presentation

 Recommendations for Citation of Supporting Materials
 ----------------------------------------------------